 Truck Camper Adventure is proud to present this interview with Four Wheel Camper owner and off-road instructor extraordinaire, Bob Wohlers.
 Anyone connected to Four Wheel Campers knows Bob.
-He’s a published author, conducts several backcountry overland tours each year, and teaches classes at numerous events including the Overland Expo and Four Wheel Camper’s annual rally.
+He’s a published author, conducts several backcountry overland tours each year, and teaches classes at numerous events including at the Overland Expo and at our very own Truck Camper Adventure Rally.
 Bob is also a certified scuba instructor and runs the Off-Road Safety Academy out of Gridley, California.
 Always on the move, Bob was kind enough to take time out of his very busy schedule to talk with us about his school, some off-road basics, and the thought process behind choosing a Four Wheel Camper and a Ram Power Wagon.
 Anyone interested in truck campers and off-road exploration will be interested in this informative interview.

 Bob: Thanks, Mike.
 It’s an honor to be asked for this interview and to speak to your fine readers.
 I’m genuinely humbled.
 I love talking with all those involved with vehicle-supported adventures—whether recreationally or professionally.
 So, thank you for this offering.